 If we were to increase the paneling dimensions to 4000 x 1200 mm, we’d get this result:

-Let’s try setting the paneling dimensions to 3000 x 1200 mm for another wall, but this time, we‘ll split the paneling vertically, add vertical splits on the opening sides, and set the vertical prioritization for merging:
+Let’s try setting the paneling dimensions to 3000 x 1200 mm for another roof, but this time, we‘ll split the paneling vertically, add vertical splits on the opening sides, and set the vertical prioritization for merging:

-Also, we can predefine the paneling dimensions to 3000 x 1200 mm, split the paneling vertically, add horizontal splits and vertical splits on the nearest opening studs, and set to horizontal prioritization for merging:
+Also, we can predefine the paneling dimensions to 3000 x 1200 mm, split the paneling vertically, add horizontal splits and vertical splits on the nearest opening joists, and set to horizontal prioritization for merging:

 Vertical Split on Opening Side